 Future improvements

-Two main issue are still open in the development of the Simulatotor:
+Two main issues are still open in the development of the Simulatotor:

 Extension to known 3d model

 Integration of the radiometric component

 For what concert the first point, as explained in Section 6.4, the SOIM for now take advantage of the ellipsoidal approximation of the target body it is an open issue inserting 3D models for targets not supported by spice kernels.
 Process that is currently applicable for low resolution models only.